wallstreetcn/vue-ssr-boilerplate/README.md

 * Vuex is there, global states can still put into Vuex store.
 * Customizable webpack config.
 * Hot module replacement.
 * Codes can run with or without SSR.
-Just use different `npm run` commands.
 * And so on.